 Preparing the Deck

 Installing Shingles over New Solid Deck - The entire roof surface needs to be covered with a waterproof membrane/underlayment.
-We recommend a quality, self-adhesive rooﬁng membrane such as ©RESISTO LASTOBOND PRO HT 2-N or a synthetic underlayment such as ©RESISTO PLUS2.
+We recommend a quality, self-adhesive rooﬁng membranes such as ©RESISTO LASTOBOND PRO HT-N or a synthetic underlayment such as ©RESISTO PLUS.
 It is critical to provide proper ventilation to evaporate any moisture beneath the shingle and the attic.
 We recommend venting along the ridge.

 An even surface is needed to support the Bayview Shingles.